Call Toll Free (951) 779-9300

 One of California’s most temperate climates, Zone 7 has minimal heating and cooling demands.
 Performance standards prioritize efficient glazing that limits solar gain while maximizing comfort.

-Zone 8: Orange County / Inland (Fullerton, El Toro)
+Zone 8: Orange County / Inland (Fullerton)

 Hotter summers and cooler evenings define this transitional zone.
 Windows and doors must manage increased solar heat gain while still supporting energy efficiency year-round.